NotePlan/plugins/jgclark.Summaries/README.md

   <img alt="Habit Tracker example" src="ipu-2w-with-sparkline.jpg" width=360px/>

 - show your progress over the last 2 weeks against your goal of getting an average 8 hours `@sleep`
+- show your total Calorie count from different mentions in your daily note
 - count every time you've noted you've visited  `#family` or watched `#tv` this month
 - count the times you've met with staff member `@alice` this year so far
 - sum the length of your `@run`s in the last quarter